 Then you’re likely going to benefit from getting a bigger Duch Oven.
 Instead of 3 to 4 quarts, go for 5.5 quarts.
 This is my preferred family size Dutch Oven and will be a great size if you often have a few friends or family over for dinner.

-But any bigger and you’re unlikely to use your oven regularly.
+But if you buy a big heavy oven, you’re unlikely to use it regularly.
 And you could be better off getting a second oven for entertaining or investing stockpot.

 Stockpots and Dutch ovens are two great pots for social occasions.
 To learn the benefits of each, just click the link for an in-house article.